SELF-Technology/self-chain-public/docs/roadmap/beta-web-app.md

 </details>

 <details>
-<summary><h2>Summarize Information</h2></summary>
+<summary><h2>Summarise Information</h2></summary>

-"Summarize this webpage and highlight key insights: [insert link]"
+“Summarise this webpage and highlight key insights: [insert link]”

-“Can you provide me with an overview of the five most popular to-do list applications and a summarized review of each?”
+“Can you provide me with an overview of the five most popular to-do list applications and a summarised review of each?”

 “Provide me with review summaries of 5 of the best VPN providers, with 5 pros, 3 cons, 3 quotes with links and some additional info.”

-"Summarize the benefits of all my weekly practices."
+“Summarise the benefits of all my weekly practices.”

 “I’m always getting distracted when I’m at the computer… I’d like summary reviews of the five most popular applications intended to help me focus and block out distractions?”